Have you recently experienced any of the following conditions?

 If your answer to any of the above is yes, your body is in an imbalance according to Chinese medicine.

-* Bloating and fatigue after meals: means the stomach is weak and lacks the sufficient blood flow for digestion after meals so it borrows the blood supply from the brain and muscles – leading to a foggy mind and physical tiredness.
+This means the stomach is weak and lacks sufficient blood flow for digestion after meals so it borrows the blood supply from the brain and muscles – leading to a foggy mind and physical tiredness.
 The bloating shows that energy absorbed from the digestive tract has not been distributed efficiently and is trapped in the abdominal region.

-* Cold hands and feet: means poor blood circulation in the limbs as a result of energy depletion.
-In this situation, the body reduces blood supply to less important areas such as the digestive tract, hands and feet in order to safeguard supply to critical organs such as the brain and heart.
+This means poor blood circulation in the limbs as a result of energy depletion.
+In this situation, the body reduces blood supply to less important areas such as the digestive tract, hands, and feet in order to safeguard supply to critical organs such as the brain and heart.

 You may notice that almost all of the above symptoms are rooted in low energy and fatigue.
 Intuitively, we try to fix the surface layer signs of fatigue without seeing what is beneath it.
 So people drink coffee or caffeine-rich energy drinks to seek an instant energy boost.
 Many self-help books encourage readers to be hyper-focused on man-made goals and to push through physical warning signs and emotional lows.

 People also shop around in supplement stores and natural therapy clinics trying to get a quick fix for their exhaustion.
 But, as soon as their symptoms are relieved, they resume the same lifestyle that led to energy depletion in the first place.
 It is as though the driver has acknowledged a red light on the dashboard, pulled over and simply placed a band-aid over the red light and resumed driving.
 The red light is an important and helpful warning.
 If the driver ignores it and maintains an abusive driving pattern, the car is destined to break down quickly and permanently.